Abdelrahman-SW/Abdelrahman-SW/README.md

   skills : 🏋️🏋️
 - build offline and online apps
-- build app with high quality and best performance
+- build apps with high quality and the best performance
 - build apps with Machine learning and Ai
 - build apps with modern design (good UX and UI)
 - Applying Material Design 3 in my apps to ensure good ui and ux experience